Orange-OpenSource/a11y-guidelines/src/en/articles/watch-october-november-2025.md

 ## Other

-- A firm opinion, no bad actors in a11y conferences: https://chrisyoong.com/blog/inviting-harmful-actors-into-genuine-accessibility-spaces-is-dangerous
+- A strong opinion, no bad actors in a11y conferences: https://chrisyoong.com/blog/inviting-harmful-actors-into-genuine-accessibility-spaces-is-dangerous
 - An interview with Easy-to-Read and Understand (FALC) expert Karine Bardary (fr): https://www.lunaweb.fr/actualites/podcasts/sld-35-karine-bardary-experte-en-accessibilite-web-et-falc/